 At the end of day, you have to ask yourself whether you want breasts which are big, but are lumpy inside, or you want big breasts which feel natural and are made up of natural and live fat cells instead of lumps of cysts, calcification, and dead fat cells.
 If you do not mind lumpy breasts made up of cysts, as long as they are big, you may go ahead and get large volume injection done in just one session.
 Otherwise, it is best to go for staged procedures, with multiple sessions of fat grafting done.
 It is possible to increase from A to C, D or even E cups by undergoing multiple, staged fat grafting procedures, as Dr Arthur Tjandra of Elixir de Vie has shown in his Vlog Case Studies.

 From business strategy point of view, patients are more likely to choose a surgeon who promises huge increase in breast size with just one session of fat grafting.
 Most patients do not care about the method, or how this could even be achieved taking into consideration the fact that fat cells are living cells, and they need blood supply to survive.
 Many surgeons who perform large volume fat injection conveniently “forget” to advise their patients that the increase in breast size they guarantee, is caused by cyst formations and calcification deep inside the breasts, which will cause lumpy breasts.
 They do nothing wrong.
 They tell patients they can inject 300 cc of fat into each breast, and they guarantee that there will definitely be increase in breast size, with no fat resorption!
 They deliver their promise.
-What they never tell is that the amount of fat they inject is so much that it is not even possible for the body to reabsorb the fat anymore.
-The fat will just die, and form cysts, which eventually become calcified, forming hard lumps deep inside the breasts.
+What they never tell is that the amount of fat they inject is so much that it is not even possible for the body to reabsorb the fat anymore if the fat cells die.
+The fat cells will just die because they do not receive blood supplies, and form cysts, which eventually become calcified, forming hard lumps deep inside the breasts.
 As the body has no capability of breaking down these calcified cysts, they become permanent “breast implants”.
 It is in fact, an ingenious method of breast augmentation!

 What are the possible complications of autologous fat grafting to breasts?